When Frictions are Fractional: Rough Noise in High-Frequency Data: Conclusion and future directions

 \section{Conclusion and future directions}

 Volatility estimation based on high-frequency return data is often impeded by the presence of market microstructure noise.
 In this paper, we propose to model microstructure noise as a continuous-time rough stochastic process.
-In addition to desirable properties such as compatibility between different sampling frequencies, serial dependence of increments and stochastic volatility for both price and noise, a distinctive feature of these mixed semimartingale models is a non-shrinking noise component with shrinking increments.
-This property can explain the rich variety of scaling exponents in volatility signature plots and finds strong empirical support in a detailed analysis of transaction and quote data.
+A distinctive feature of these mixed semimartingale models is a non-shrinking noise component with shrinking increments, which can explain a rich variety of scaling exponents in volatility signature plots.

-Using CLTs for variation functionals and an iterative debiasing procedure, we construct consistent and asymptotically mixed normal estimators for the roughness parameter $H$ of the noise and the integrated price and noise volatilities, whenever these quantities are identifiable.
-In a simulation study, we find that our estimators of $H$ outperform existing ones in the literature.
-We further identify estimators for the integrated price volatility $C_T$ that show good performance throughout the region of $H$ in which $C_T$ is identifiable.
-An interesting open problem is to investigate whether subsampling or pre-averaging techniques can improve our estimators for the noise volatility, which currently work well only when $H$ is not close to $\frac12$.
-As $C_T$ is not identifiable if $H<\frac14$, another promising direction is to analyze whether taking a simultaneous small noise limit helps identify price volatility in such cases.
+Using CLTs for variation functionals and a GMM approach, we construct consistent and asymptotically mixed normal estimators for the roughness parameter $H$ of the noise and the integrated price and noise volatilities, whenever these quantities are identifiable.
+In an empirical application, we find evidence of rough noise in high-frequency return data.

-In this first paper, we do not examine the effect of jumps \citepA{AitSahalia09,Jacod14} or irregular observation times \citepA{BN05,Chen20,Jacod17, Jacod19} on our estimators.
-While the estimators of $H$ and noise volatility from Theorem~\ref{thm:CLT:CI} might not be affected by jumps too much, as they do not use quadratic variation, certainly the volatility estimators and all estimators from Theorem~\ref{thm:CLT:CIs} are.
-We leave it to future research to develop estimators that are fully robust to jumps and asynchronous sampling.
-Similarly, the current mixed semimartingale model does not capture rounding effects in observed prices \citepA{AitSahalia14,Delattre97,Robert10,Robert12}, which are particularly relevant at the highest sampling frequencies.
-Including both a discrete and a continuous noise component in a statistical model of high-frequency price dynamics remains a future challenge.
+In this first paper, we do not examine the effect of jumps \citep{AitSahalia09,Jacod14} or irregular observation times \citep{BN05,Chen20,Jacod17, Jacod19} on our estimators.
+Similarly, the current mixed semimartingale model does not capture rounding effects in observed prices \citep{AitSahalia14,Delattre97,Robert10,Robert12}, which are particularly relevant at the highest sampling frequencies.
+We leave it to future research to develop estimators that are robust to the aforementioned features of high-frequency data.